 The decision-maker(s) will determine whether, based on a preponderance of the evidence (i.e. whether it is more likely than not), the respondent is responsible or not responsible for committing the underlying conduct that is the basis of the allegation(s).
 In making this determination, the decision-maker(s) will consider all available information in the case, including any live hearing testimony, the investigation summary, appendices, and other relevant evidence submitted or obtained during the investigation.
 If the respondent is found responsible for committing a violation, the decision-maker(s) will also determine the appropriate sanction(s) and may consider any relevant prior substantiated conduct or findings of responsibility and disciplinary/corrective action in doing so.

 Either named party (complainant or respondent) may appeal a determination of responsibility and/or the dismissal of all or part of a complaint of based on any of the following:

 - The procedural irregularity that affected the outcome

 - New evidence that was not reasonably available at the time the decision was made that could affect the outcome, or

 - The Coordinator, investigator(s), or decision-maker(s) had a conflict of interest or bias for or against complainants or respondents generally or the individual complainant or respondent that affected the outcome.

 A written appeal must be submitted as described in the outcome letter from the original decision-maker.
-Appeals are generally due within a few days of the issuance of the outcomes.
+Appeals are generally due within a few days of the issuance of the outcomes, with specific deadlines included in the decision letter.
+With any appeal received, the other party will be provided the opportunity to submit a response within a specified timeline.
 Appeals are a paper-review process and the written decision(s) of the second & final appellate officer is the final Institute determination of resolution of the complaint.